Zekiah-A/RplaceServer/README.md

 Once cloned, enter the root RplaceServer directory, with `cd RplaceServer` and ensure all submodules are updated with `git submodule update --remote`

-Enter the TKOfficial directory, for example, with `cd TKOfficial`.
+Enter the TKOfficial directory with `cd TKOfficial`.

+> **Note:** In order to pre-prepare migrations for the database, such as when publishing a release, use the following:
+> `dotnet ef database migrations add $(git rev-parse HEAD) --project ../RplaceServer --startup-project .`

 Run `dotnet run` to start the server.
 When running with SSL/on an admin restricted port, you may need to run this command with administrator privileges.

 ### Project Aims:
- - Open, contributable and easy to use
+ - Open, contribute and easy to use
  - Faster than bunJS server
  - Moddable and easily extendable
  - Daemonisable